Five Key Takeaways from Our 2020 in.sight Virtual Conference + Expo

 1. The Future of the Supply Chain is All About Collaboration

-In Monday’s Opening Session, attendees were greeted by Trimble leadership, including Trimble CEO Rob Painter and Transportation executives James Langley and Dan Clark.
+In the Opening Session on Monday, August 24, 2020, attendees were greeted by Trimble leadership, including Trimble CEO Rob Painter and Transportation executives James Langley and Dan Clark.

 Each speaker’s remarks were centered on Trimble’s continued commitment to enabling increased connectivity across the supply chain, creating solutions that encourage more direct collaboration among carriers, shippers and intermediaries.
 This includes building on its acquisition of Kuebix to further bring shipper and carrier visibility into freight demand and capacity.